 Honey bees need water but may drown while trying to collect it.
-Keep bees from drowning in your pool or pet's water bowl by providing a safe place for them to drink.
+You can keep bees from drowning in your pool or pet's water bowl by providing a safe place for them to drink.

 If given a choice, bees will always choose to drink “dirty” water.
 They appear to favour water that has become murky with algae.
 So, grant them their wish and set up a bee pond.
-It doesn’t have to be a big, fancy pond – create a simple water garden with half wine barrels or a similar container.
+It doesn’t have to be anything fancy – create a simple water garden with half wine barrels or a similar container.

-You just need a barrel, mosquito fish and some floating plants (like water lettuce or water hyacinth).
+You just need a barrel, small fish and some floating plants.
 Sometimes these types of ponds do better with a small amount of water circulation, like a small solar fountain.
 Once a pond is established, it can be very low maintenance.